We Can All Prevent Suicide

 Talking about wanting to die or to kill themselves

-Looking for a way to kill themselves, like searching online, or buying a gun
+Looking for a way to kill themselves, like searching online,

 Talking about feeling hopeless or having no reason to live